dschnare/binderjs/Reference.md

 Sets the value of the property.
 Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `undefined`.
 The custom `set` operator will be called with the `owner` property as the `this` object.

-If the value of the property is a `List` and the value being set is not an `Array` then the value will be pushed onto the list, otherwise if the value being set is an `Array` then it will be merged with the list, potentially replacing the list's contents.
+If the value of the property is a `List` and the value being set is not an `Array` then the list will be cleared and the value will be pushed onto the list, otherwise if the value being set is an `Array` then it will be merged with the list, potentially replacing the list's contents.
 While this occurs all notifications are temporarily blocked so that only one notification occurs.

 **property.get()**